wp-plugins/wp-flot/readme.txt

 * 0.1.1 - Problems with the style of the legend fixed.
 * 0.1.2 - Added barcharts.
 * 0.1.3 - Added translation: Dutch.
 Small bug fixes.
+* 0.1.4 - No longer needed to set shortcodes.
+Reduced size for javascript files.
+Graphs will show properly on home pages, categories etc.